louiechristie/WDI_LDN_5_Classnotes/Week1/D3/blocks_enumerators.md

 ####Inject:

-The `.inject` method combines all the elements of the enumeration by applying a binary operation, specified by a block or a symbol that names a method or operator.
+The `.inject` (aka `.reduce`) method combines all the elements of the enumeration by applying a binary operation, specified by a block or a symbol that names a method or operator.

 If you specify a block, then for each element in the enumeration the block is passed an accumulator value (memo) and the element.
 If you specify a symbol instead, then each element in the collection will be passed to the named method of memo.
 In either case, the result becomes the new value for memo.
 At the end of the iteration, the final value of memo is the return value for the method.